-Jessica Morales turns 35 years old tomorrow.
+Jessica Morales is now 35 years old.
 She’s married with two children.
 She worked for a while as an assistant to a special education teacher in Midland but now is a stay-at-home mom.
 She lives two miles from her aunt’s old house.

 In 2011 when she turned 25, Jessica collected $800,000 from a trust fund set up by donations after the rescue.
 She used the money to buy her family’s current home, purchase two new cars and help her father start a tractor rental business.